natac13/My-Projects/BlackJack/README_blackjack.md

 >New thought about having the dealer hit on soft 17...
-I cannot seem to figure this part out at the moment, maybe I need to create a new handCal() function for the dealer to account for this. *Going to think on this one since game is in a working coniditon to see if I cannot just use the functions I have
+I cannot seem to figure this part out at the moment, maybe I need to create a new handCal() function for the dealer to account for this. *Going to think on this one since game is in a working condition to see if I cannot just use the functions I have currently*

 #### Abstraction
 >I have turned the played turn from mine test scripts into a function.
 This may